rhayes777/PyAutoFit/docs/overview/result.rst

     samples = result.samples
     print(samples.parameters)

-The parameters are a list of lists of all accepted parameter values sampled by the non-linear search.
+The parameters are a list of lists of all accepted parameter values sampled by the ``NonLinearSearch``.
 Also available are lists of the likelihood, prior, posterior and weight values associated with every sample:

 .. code-block:: bash